-FIGURE 20.
-Top: The artificial triangular zonal pattern used to generate the bottom panel of this figure.
-The zonal shear in the shear zones is chosen to be equal in absolute value to the largest ITG growth rate (represented by the dashed green line).
-Bottom: The effective turbulent viscosity ν_t , as defined by (4.6), for the static triangular ZF profile given in the top panel of this figure (coloured data points).
+FIGURE 20. (a) The artificial triangular zonal pattern used to generate panel (b).
+The zonal shear in the shear zones is chosen to be equal in absolute value to the largest ITG growth rate (represented by the dashed green line). (b) The effective turbulent viscosity v_t , as defined by (4.6), for the static triangular ZF profile given in panel (a) (coloured data points).
 The black line represents the numerically established Dimits threshold.